lkeegan/mpfr/build.vc15/readme.txt

 up from the *nix builds.

-Before building MPFR, the choice of architecture for tuning should be selected by editing the mparam.h file in the build.vc14 directory to select the most appropriate tuning parameters.
+Before building MPFR, the choice of architecture for tuning should be selected by editing the mparam.h file in the build.vc15 directory to select the most appropriate tuning parameters.

 Test Automation
 ----------------

-Once the tests have been built the Python scripts run_dll_tests.py or run_lib_tests.py found in the build.vc14 folder can be used to run the tests (if Python is not installed the tests have to be run manually).
+Once the tests have been built the scripts run_lib_tests.py or run_dll_tests.py (in the build.vc15 folder) can be used to run them.
+If Python is not installed the tests have to be run manually.

 Acknowledgements
 ----------------